 - Qualification for the Ph.D in four areas (see Section II).

 - Ph.D. dissertation proposal approved by a committee of three faculty members, including the dissertation director.
-(Students who entered the program in or before AY 2015-2016 may choose to have their proposals examined by the entire department if they wish.)
-The dissertation proposal should provide an outline of what the dissertation will accomplish.
+The dissertation proposal should provide an outline of what the dissertation will s accomplish.
 It should specify: the key questions that the dissertation will address; the scope of the philosophical literature that the dissertation will examine; the central thesis or theses that the dissertation will advance; and at least one of the main lines of arguments that will be used to advance these theses.
 Dissertation proposals must be no longer than 2500 words (excluding bibliography).
 Approval is given upon successful completion of an oral examination of the proposal by the committee.
-Dissertation proposals should normally be submitted by September 15 (or February 15) of the 7th semester, and examined soon after.
-The committee will be formed by the DGS, in consultation with the student and the dissertation director.
+Dissertation proposals should be approved by the end of the sixth semester.* The committee will be formed by the DGS, in consultation with the student and the dissertation director.
 Committee members are expected to read and examine the proposal, and to be involved with the writing process from that point on.

 - Ph.D. dissertation and successful oral defense of the dissertation.
 The Examining Committee for the oral defense will normally consist of four faculty members: the dissertation director, the other two members of the dissertation proposal examination committee, and an examiner from outside the philosophy department.